Springer v. Government of the Philippine Islands: Background

 The case was an action of quo warranto, on behalf of the Government against Milton E. Springer, Dalamacio Costas, and Anselmo Hilario, the three directors of the National Coal Committee.

-The Philippine Legislature created a coal company and a bank, and the majority of the stock was owned by the government itself.
-The company was created through Act No. 2705, and the Governor-General was required to subscribe fifty-one percent of the capital of the corporation.
-The power to vote on the stock arguably lay in a committee or a Board of control.
-The board was composed of the Governor-general, the Speaker of the House of Representatives, and the President of the Senate.
-Defendants argued that section 4 of Act No. 2705, which was amended by section 2 of Act No. 2822 was invalid.
-Section 2 of Act No. 2822 stated that voting on behalf of the Philippine Islands was exclusively vested in the committee.
-The Philippine Legislature passed statute Act No. 2705, which defined the duties of the board of control.
+The Philippine Legislature established a coal company and a bank, with the government retaining majority ownership.
+This was enacted under Act No. 2705, which required the Governor-General to subscribe to fifty-one percent of the corporation's capital.
+Voting rights for this government-held stock were assigned to a Board of Control, composed of the Governor-General, the Speaker of the House of Representatives, and the President of the Senate.
+In a subsequent legal challenge, defendants contested the validity of Section 4 of Act No. 2705 as amended by Section 2 of Act No. 2822.
+The amendment explicitly vested the exclusive authority to vote on behalf of the Philippine Islands in this committee.
+These statutes collectively defined the powers and duties of the Board of Control.